 *) Javier Claure Covarrubias

 *) He is a Bolivian poet and sociologist.
 He was born in Oruro, the folkloric capital of Bolivia.
-He is a member of the Pen-Club Internacional, the National Union of Poets and Writers of Oruro (UNPE), the Society of Swedish Writers, the World Poetry Movement, the Liceo Poético de Benidorm (Spain) and a member of number (300-ES-026) of the North American Academy of Modern Literature, Spain Chapter.
+He is a member of the International Pen-Club, the National Union of Poets and Writers of Oruro (UNPE), the Swedish Writers Society, the World Poetry Movement, the Liceo Poético de Benidorm (Spain) and a member of number (300-ES-026) of the North American Academy of Modern Literature, Spain Chapter.

 Practice cultural journalism.
 He has studied computer science at the Royal University of Technology in Stockholm (Kungliga Tekniska Högskolan) and at the University of Uppsala (Sweden).
 He also studied mathematics at the University of Stockholm, where he also obtained a Master’s Degree in Pedagogy and a Bachelor’s Degree in Sociology.

-We want to give thanks to the author of this article for this incredible material
+We would love to give thanks to the writer of this write-up for this awesome content